 “Cities have the capability of providing something for everybody, only because, and only when, they are created by everybody.”
 [The Death and Life of Great American Cities]

-In the years since its founding, the Center has become a leading global urbanist and social-environmental-economic impact organization, working to bring all perspectives – particularly the voices of the marginalized – to participate in creating empathic, responsive, community-based urban solutions.
+In the years since its founding, the Center has become a leading global urbanist organization.
+Advancing social, environmental and economic justice forms the core of its purpose.
+The Center works to invite all perspectives, particularly those of the marginalized, to participate in the creation of solutions that are empathic, responsive, and community-based.

 Support for the Center’s programs has been provided by the Ford Foundation, Rockefeller Foundation, Rockefeller Brothers Fund, and Knight Foundation, among others.